thakumar/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{< tab "SN4800">}}
 SN4800 is a modular chassis with up to 8 line-cards.
 Each line-card can have up to 16 MAC addresses.
 Thus, each can be of a different port form-factor and speed.<br>
 All line-cards supports both NRZ and PAM4 encodings with speeds down to 1G.
-For lower speeds, PAM4 automaticaly converted to NRZ encoding.<br>
+For lower speeds, PAM4 automatically converted to NRZ encoding.<br>
 {{< tabs "4800_ports ">}}
 {{< tab "10G ">}}
 - 128x10G - 8 line-cards of 16xQSFP28* breakout into 4x25G and set to 10G